Terms and conditions of ceremonies in other venues

 All children under the age of 8 years attending the ceremony must be accompanied and supervised by a responsible adult who will, if necessary, be asked to remove them from the ceremony room should they become distressed or disruptive.

 The number of guests in the ceremony room must not exceed the capacity that the venue is licensed for.
 Guests include the witnesses for your wedding and anyone hired for photographs or video recording.
-Any additional guests over the licensed capacity will be excluded from the ceremony before the ceremony can commence.
+Any additional guests over the licensed capacity will be excluded from the ceremony before the ceremony can start.

 On the day of your ceremony